 If you got a new job and no longer commute for work or drive significantly fewer miles, your rate could go down.

 Graduating from college can also help you unlock cheaper rates.
 In Oregon, for example, you can get up to a 23 percent discount for having a college degree.

 However, insurers don’t just look at your score as a whole.
-Your credit score is comprised of 130 elements, but car insurers cherry-pick the elements they deem most important and create a proprietary score with which to determine your rate.
+Your credit score is comprised of 130 elements, but car insurers cherry-pick the parts they deem most important and create a proprietary score with which to determine your rate.
 Because of this, it is hard to predict how a good credit score or a marked credit score improvement will help your rate, but in general, a better credit score leads to a cheaper rate.
-Consumer Reports found that drivers with a “good” credit score paid $214 more on average than those with the best credit score.

-If you happen to live in California, Hawaii, and Massachusetts, though, you can forget about your credit score with respect to insurance.
-In these states it’s illegal for car insurance companies to take credit score into account when calculating auto insurance premiums.
+If you happen to live in California, Hawaii, and Massachusetts, though, you can forget about your credit history as it pertains to your insurance.
+In these states, it’s illegal for companies to take your credit score into account when calculating auto insurance premiums.

-Every state’s insurance department sets legal requirements for liability, personal injury protection, and other coverage options.
+Every state’s insurance department sets legal requirements for liability, personal injury protection, and other insurance coverage options.
 Regardless of what state you call home, though, these requirements can change with new legislation.
-With these changes, you can end up needing more or less coverage in order to be in compliance with the law.
+With these changes, you can end up needing more or less liability coverage to comply with the law.

 “New” in this case does not mean you’ve never had car insurance before—it means you are new to a specific car insurance company.
 As a way to get customers in the door, many providers use cheaper rates to attract drivers shopping for new policies.
 Doing this kind of comparative research every six months could end up saving you hundreds of dollars per year.

 Insurify is the perfect platform to compare car insurance quotes in a matter of minutes, whether you’re looking for a full coverage auto policy or state minimum coverage.
-Just enter your driver information and you’ll have a list of real-time, accurate quotes tailor-made for you in minutes.
+Just enter your driver information, and you’ll have a list of real, accurate, free quotes tailor-made for you in minutes.
 Think of it as your personal, online, 100-percent free insurance agent.